-- Emphasize experience relevant to your application but include all examples of "research", even if not in field - List experience with hypothesis formulation and testing, experimental design, data management and analysis, interpretation of results, dissemination of findings - Highlight what you did (independence) but discuss collaborators (teamwork) and leadership - A global worldview is important mention international experience, collaborators, research opportunities, etc. - List any publications, posters, presentations, prizes, awards, grants, special recognition, etc.
+- Emphasize experience relevant to your application but include all examples of "research", even if not in field - List experience with hypothesis formulation and testing, experimental design, data management and analysis, interpretation of results, dissemination of findings - Highlight what you did (independence) but discuss collaborators (teamwork) and leadership - A broad (including global) worldview is important mention collaborators, international experience, research opportunities, etc. - List any publications, posters, presentations, prizes, awards, grants, special recognition, etc.